5 Workers' Comp Billing Tips for Texas Medical Billers (2024)

-Treating injured workers in any state is complicated, administratively speaking.
+Treating injured workers in any state is complicated, to say the least.

 Of course, some states do better than others at informing providers of their rights and responsibilities.
 Take Texas, whose Division of Workers’ Compensation (TX DWC) makes information readily accessible to providers through its excellent, comprehensive website.